John McPhail (director): Life and career

 McPhail studied Cinematography at the Royal Conservatoire of Scotland.
-During his time there he met and formed a close working relationship with Tyler Collins and Andrew Lanni.
-After graduating from the Conservatoire he worked on the BBC television series Waterloo Road and was assistant camera operator on the film Up There by Zam Salim.
+During his time there, he met and formed a close working relationship with Tyler Collins and Andrew Lanni.
+After graduating from the Conservatoire, he worked on the BBC television series Waterloo Road and was assistant camera operator on the film Up There by Zam Salim.

-In 2013 he formed his own production company Worrying Drake Productions and produced a trilogy of short films with Collins and Lanni to produce a trilogy of short comedy films; Notes was a romantic comedy about a pair of roommates whose relationship develops through a series of post it notes.
+In 2013, he formed his own production company Worrying Drake Productions and produced a trilogy of short films with Collins and Lanni to produce a trilogy of short comedy films; Notes was a romantic comedy about a pair of roommates whose relationship develops through a series of post it notes.

 V for Visa and Doug & Steve's Big Holy Adventure completed the comedy trilogy.
 V for Visa had its North American premiere at Robert De Niro's TriBeCa Film Centre in New York as part of the Bootleg Film Festival.
 The film went on to win the Best Director accolade at the festival.

-His short 3 minute film Just Say Hi about a blossoming romance between a boy and a girl who meet every morning at a bus stop made it through to the top 13 out of a short list of 250 films in the Virgin Media Shorts competition.
+His short three-minute film Just Say Hi, about a blossoming romance between a boy and a girl who meet every morning at a bus stop, made it through to the top 13 out of a short list of 250 films in the Virgin Media Shorts competition.
 Judge Robbie Collin of the Daily Telegraph said that Just Say Hi was:

 "One of the sweetest payoffs I’ve seen in any rom-com this year."

-The film won 2 out of the 3 awards available at the festival making McPhail the first director in the competition's history to win multiple awards.
-The film was later picked up by the Très Court International Film Festival where it was screened in over 100 cities in 23 countries.
+The film won two out of the three awards available at the festival, making McPhail the first director in the competition's history to win multiple awards.
+The film was later picked up by the Très Court International Film Festival, where it was screened in more than 100 cities in 23 countries.

 McPhail launched a crowdfunding campaign to help fund his first feature film Where Do We Go From Here?, raising £10,630 in two months.
 Production began in the summer of 2014 with McPhail directing the film in 16 days in various location across Scotland including Falkirk, Alloa, Coatbridge, Glasgow and Loch Lomond.
 Speaking of his experience filming the feature to Impulse Magazine, McPhail said: